 Keep away from busy streets.

 Traffic speeding past and spraying water onto both of you isn’t ideal.
-Your dog might get a scare if he’s not expecting to get soaked.
-Pedestrians tend to rush along faster in the rain, too, often with umbrellas held out in front of them, oblivious to anyone else walking along the pavement.
+Your dog might get scared if he’s not expecting to get soaked.
+Pedestrians also tend to rush along faster in the rain, often with umbrellas held out in front of them, oblivious to anyone else walking along the pavement.

 Keep away from contaminated floodwater.

-When drains become blocked and floodwater builds up, of course, it’s common sense to keep your dog out of the deep water.
+When drains become blocked and floodwater builds up, it’s common sense to keep your dog out of the deep water.
 Not only for his and your safety but also because of the possible contamination from toxic pollutants in the water.
-Sewage and chemicals, such as anti-freeze and screen wash, can be very toxic to your dog, so it’s best to avoid any deep puddles on your walk.
+Sewage and chemicals, such as anti-freeze and screen wash, can be very toxic to your dog, so avoiding deep puddles on your walk is best.

 Smelly wet dog issues

 There is no getting away from it.
-Every dog has a certain aroma when it is soaking wet, and it is never pleasant.
+Every dog has a certain aroma when it is soaking wet, which is never pleasant.
 Your dog’s coat will soon dry, but the smell will linger around the house.
-There are many spray air fresheners you can use, or aromatic candles are a good option to eliminate the odour.
+You can use many spray air fresheners, or aromatic candles are an excellent option to eliminate the odour.

-Deciding if you should walk your pooch in the rain is, of course, a personal choice.
-If it’s tackled properly and you’re wearing the correct wet-weather gear, it can be fun and enjoyable for both of you.
+Deciding if you should walk your pup in the rain is, of course, a personal choice.
+If it’s tackled properly and you’re wearing the correct wet-weather gear, it can be enjoyable for both of you.

 Splash through the puddles, take in the sweet smells that the rain unleashes on the earth and look forward to returning home to a hot bath, dry clothes and a steaming cup of tea.